Sundown/Solution/Readme.md

 - **Packaging**: no efforts will be made to package Solution in the near future.
 Currently, `git clone https://github.com/Sundown/Solution` and `go build` do the job.

-- **Libraries**: if this project matures to the state of requiring a package manager, git will do the hard work similar to Go.
+- **Libraries**: if this project matures to the state of requiring a package manager, git will do the hard work similar to Go's package manager.

 ### 🏷 Name